GerHobbelt/cef-wiki/BuildingOnDebian7.md

 ***

 **Note: Developing Chromium/CEF on Debian 7 is not recommended.
-Building CEF on Debian 7 is currently necessary to support Debian 7 client installations until such time as the [GLIBC version issue](https://bitbucket.org/chromiumembedded/cef/issue/1575) is resolved.**
+Chromium stopped supporting Debian 7 in [March 2017](https://bugs.chromium.org/p/chromium/issues/detail?id=701894).
+These instructions should be considered valid only for branch 3029 and older.**

 CEF/Chromium is primarily developed on Ubuntu 14 LTS systems as described on the [BranchesAndBuilding](https://code.google.com/p/chromiumembedded/wiki/BranchesAndBuilding) Wiki page.
 To build CEF/Chromium on a Debian 7 system additional manual steps are required.